New York City Center: 56th Street facade

-The 56th Street elevation of City Center's facade was designed in a substantially different manner than that on 55th Street, as the northern part of the building was designed for a different purpose.
+The 56th Street elevation of the City Center's facade was designed in a substantially different manner than that on 55th Street, as the northern part of the building was designed for a different purpose.
 The facade contains elements of an abstract classical style.
 At ground level, the facade is made of limestone and contains five arches.
 The outermost arches are the widest and are connected directly to stage rear, as is the center arch, which is slightly narrower.
 The second-outermost arches on either side are the narrowest and are flanked by lanterns on either side.

 The upper 11 stories are clad with yellow brick.
 The third story contains three windows, which contain sandstone moldings, balconies, and pediments.
 All the decoration above the third story was made of buff-colored terracotta.
 The stories above originally contained the Shriners' lodge rooms, so Knowles chose not to add windows, as was typical for office buildings of the time.
 Instead, on the fourth through ninth stories, the center of the facade contains six vertical piers, which are made of projecting bricks that are angled outward.
 The side elevations of the northern half of the building contain even less decoration; they largely consist of brick walls with some scattered window openings.